Academic Integrity Policy

 - Copying, or allowing another Student to copy, a document or computer file that contains another Student's assignment and submitting it, in part or in its entirety, as one's own.

-Cheating is an act or an attempted act of deception by which a Student seeks to misrepresent that they have mastered information or a skill on an academic evaluation instrument, such as (by example, not limitation) a test, exam, or quiz, that has not in fact been mastered.
+Cheating is an act or an attempted act of deception by which a Student seeks to misrepresent that they have mastered information or a skill on any form of academic work, such as (by example, not limitation) an assignment, lab, test, exam, or quiz, that has not in fact been mastered.
 Examples include, but are not limited to: